Wilson1510/klampis-pim/documentation/models.md

 │ sequence        │
 └─────────────────┘
 ```
-This model will be inherited to all models in the ERD structure
+This model will be inherited to all models in the ERD structure except Users

 ERD structure:

 ```
 ┌─────────────────┐
-│      User       │
+│      Users      │
 │─────────────────│
 │ id (PK)         │
 │ username        │